JannisHajda/InstaBot.js/README.md

 # InstaBot.js
-The perfect Bot for Instagram - featuring post-planing, liking and following feature.
+The perfect Bot for Instagram - featuring post-planing, liking and following features.